devJSQ/browser-history/README.md

 ## Features
 - Menu display to interact with the program.
-- Add a new site to the history.
+- Add a new site URL to the `history.txt` file.
 - Read the URL visited site from the `history.txt` file.
-- Retrieve the last visited site URL.
+- Retrieve/pop the last visited site URL from the `history.txt` file.

 ## Implementation